9874sardar/ChatApp_openAI/client/README.md

  const [trigger] = usePostAiTextMutation();

-    trigger is function that will trigger an actual call we need .
+    trigger is the function that will trigger an actual call we need .

     we will be able to trigger that call in our handlesubmit function